HCL-TECH-SOFTWARE/appscan-maven-plugin/README.md

     namespaces	null						Override automatic namespace detection.
 Set to "" to disable namespace detection. sourceCodeOnly	false						If set to true, only scan source code.

-Source code only scanning can be set with the following JVM parameter on the command line:

-	mvn appscan:prepare -DsourceCodeOnly

 # License